 Juanita told her husband as soon as she got home, and she began to regret her decision almost immediately.
 Her husband had seemed excited that she was pregnant and was disappointed to learn she had taken the abortion pill.
 Juanita felt awful.
 She desperately wished she could somehow turn back the clock.

 She called the abortion provider about reversing the effects of the pill she had taken.
 They told her there was nothing they could do.

 Her mood changed from regret to anguish.
 Lord help me, Juanita prayed silently.
 There must be a way.

 She Googled “abortion reversal” and found Abortion Pill Rescue.
 The website offered her the assistance she was told wasn’t possible only moments before, along with a toll-free, 24-hour phone number.

-Juanita called, and within 20 minutes my cell phone vibrated in my pocket.
-Kelly, one of hundreds of volunteer nurses in the Abortion Pill Reversal Network (APRN), quickly conveyed the key details of
+Juanita called, and within 20 minutes, my cell phone vibrated in my pocket.
+Kelly, one of the hundreds of volunteer nurses in the Abortion Pill Reversal Network (APRN), quickly conveyed the key details of

 Juanita’s story, her phone number and when she’d taken the first abortion pill.

 I phoned Juanita and told her that I was one of the network’s physicians.
 I confirmed the facts of her situation, reviewed her medical history and asked additional questions.
 Then I explained the reversal process, arranged for her to obtain the medication she needed at her pharmacy and set a time to meet with her at my office.